You are here

 The WDC Bharathi Viswanathan Award for Innovative and Non-Invasive Research will be awarded to the applicant who presents the most innovative project for consideration.

-Applications will be accepted at any time until the closing date, mid-day (GMT) April 24th 2017 and the Award recipient will be chosen by May 22nd 2017 – all applicants will be notified whether successful or not.
+Applications will be accepted at any time until the closing date, midnight (GMT) March 6th 2018 and the Award recipient will be chosen by April 10th 2018 – all applicants will be notified whether successful or not.